tracigardner/tracigardner.github.io/_posts/2018-7-15-LettersMemosSeminar.md

 <p>These resources can help no matter which kind of letter you are writing: </p>
 <ul class="listDS">
 <li>This short video from Rasmussen College quickly demonstrates “<a href="https://youtu.be/rizoxcRkNqY" target="_blank">How to Write a Formal Letter</a>” (3m49s).</li>
-<li>The Visual Communication Guy provides <a href="http://thevisualcommunicationguy.com/2013/10/03/how-to-write-a-letter-in-business-letter-format/" target="_blank">an annotated explanation of what goes into a letter and how to format letters that you write.</li>
+<li>The Visual Communication Guy provides <a href="http://thevisualcommunicationguy.com/2013/10/03/how-to-write-a-letter-in-business-letter-format/" target="_blank">an annotated explanation</a> of what goes into a letter and how to format letters that you write.</li>
 <li><a href="https://owl.purdue.edu/owl/subject_specific_writing/professional_technical_writing/basic_business_letters/the_basic_business_letter.html" target="_blank">Writing the Basic Business Letter</a> from the Purdue OWL outlines the parts of a letter as well as the specifics on formats and punctuation.</li>
 </ul>
 <h2 id="memos">Memos</h2>